wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     into enviromment variables whenever the debugger is launched.
 Add an entry for `INCIDENT_API_URL` and set the value to the ASP.NET WebAPI that we earlier loaded into the browser (and captured in notepad).
-Do not add a trailing slash.
+It should look like this: `http://incidentapib6prykosg3fjk.azurewebsites.net/`, but with your own website name.
 Click OK to save the environment variable, then apply and close.

     ![image](./media/image-009.png)

-    Now that the URL is loaded as an environment variable, we can access it from our application by calling System.getenv("INCIDENT_API_URL")`.
+    Now that the URL is loaded as an environment variable, we can access it from our application by calling `System.getenv("INCIDENT_API_URL")`.
 We will repeat this process several times to configure our application with Azure services.

     > Our ARM Template already configured an environment variable for the Azure Web App that will soon run our application